apache/druid/docs/ingestion/data-formats.md

 }
 ```

-You would parse the example message as follows:
+You would parse the example record as follows:

 ```json
 {